 Our attorneys know they have a responsibility to serve our local communities in a meaningful and results-oriented way by providing pro bono legal services to community-based nonprofit organizations and individuals.
 Allen & Associates, L.L.P.’s pro bono and public service contributions include:

-- Hill County Youth Ranch – Our firm engaged in a significant pro bono project with the Kendall County Women’s Shelter to provide direct assistance to victims of domestic violence and to address the systematic obstacles that confront them.
+- Hill County Youth Ranch – The attorneys at Allen & Associates LLP engaged in a significant pro bono project with the Kendall County Women’s Shelter to provide direct assistance to victims of domestic violence and to address the systematic obstacles that confront them.
 This project is a multi-faceted, firm-wide undertaking, designed to tackle this important legal and social problem.

-- Housing and Homelessness – Our firm is partnered with a homeless legal assistance program on a long-term project to secure appropriate shelter and care for individuals.
+- Housing and Homelessness –Allen & Associates LLP is partnered with a homeless legal assistance program on a long-term project to secure appropriate shelter and care for individuals.

 - Elderly – Our firm has provided elderly property owners with protection from eviction due to problems with payment of property taxes.
 We also regularly assist the elderly in a variety of individual legal concerns ranging from consumer protection to housing matters.